YWCA Edmonton is a member of YWCA Canada, the oldest and largest women’s social service organization in the nation.

 As we move into our next 100 years of serving Edmonton, we remain committed to empowering women and families and bringing new and effective social innovations to our community.

 President: Pamela Lafferty

-Pam was a member of the Women Up Front Committee at PwC and is currently a member of the Women@Enbridge Committee; both of these committees are focused on addressing gender equality and the advancement of women in the business world.
-Pam was born and raised in Edmonton and feels privileged to now sit on the YWCA Board of Directors and contribute as a leader in addressing women’s issues in the Edmonton and surrounding community.
+Pam was a member of the Women Up Front Committee at PwC and spent three years as a member of the Women@Enbridge Committee; both of these committees are focused on addressing gender equality and the advancement of women in the business world.
+Pam was born and raised in Edmonton and feels privileged to now sit on the YWCA Board of Directors and contribute as a leader in addressing women’s issues in Edmonton and the surrounding community.

 Vice President: Naomi Schmold

 Naomi is a Privacy Officer and Legal Counsel within the LP Ethics & Compliance team at Enbridge.
 Prior to joining Enbridge in 2009, Naomi conducted a wide range of litigation work with the Department of Justice Canada and clerked with the Alberta Court of Appeal in Edmonton.
 She’s worked with several legal institutes including the Canadian Forum on Civil Justice and the Center for Constitutional Studies.
 Naomi graduated from the University of Alberta’s Faculty of Law in 2005 and continues to contribute to the Faculty as a sessional instructor.